RylanSchaeffer/rylanschaeffer.github.io/content/learning/stochastic_processes/dirichlet_process.md

 concentration parameters are these scaled measures for all possible finite measurable partitions, then $$G \sim DP(\alpha, G_0)$$.

+### Definition via De Finetti's Theorem

-One can alternatively define the DP using the [Blackwell-MacQueen urn scheme](blackwell_macqueen_urn_scheme.md#defining-dirichlet-process-using-bm-urn-scheme)
+The DP can also be defined using the [Blackwell-MacQueen urn scheme](blackwell_macqueen_urn_scheme.md#defining-dirichlet-process-using-bm-urn-scheme)

 ## Properties